-Click the row or column header to select the row or column before which you wish to insert a new one.

-2. Select Insert Rows (or Insert Columns) from the Edit menu, or press or Control+i.
+- Insert a row or column header to select the row or column before which you wish to insert a new one. - 2.
+Select Insert Rows (or Insert Columns) from the Edit menu, or press or Control+i.

 Normally, the new row or column contains zeros.
-You can change this default with the system variable Sys\tableCellDefault.
+You can change this default with the system variable Sys_tableCellDefault.
 You can also set table-specific default values, using the TableCellDefault attribute.
-See "Splice a table when computed indexes change" on page 173 for details.
+See "Splice a table when computed indexes change" on page 170 for details.